Fiberglass Insulation: Batts vs. Loose Fill

 Uninsulated attics in valley homes should be insulated with an R-value – a measure of the material’s ability to resist heat transfers – between R30 and R60.
 Attics with existing insulation should meet a value between R25 to R38.

 Banker Insulation is a full service insulation contractor with 18 valley locations to help Arizonans improve their residential or commercial property’s energy efficiency.
-Our company also has locations in New Mexico and Washington.
+Banker Insulation has been installing fiberglass insulation and other types of materials since 1977.
+Additional services include sound attenuation and energy audits.
+Schedule an appointment today by contacting one of our offices.

 This blog has been updated from a 2018 post.